Woman killed after pushing climber away from falling ice column in Utah

-DUCHESNE COUNTY, Utah (KTVX) – A 40-year-old woman is dead after pushing a fellow climber out of the way of a massive, falling ice column in Utah.
+A 40-year-old woman is dead after pushing a fellow climber out of the way of a massive, falling ice column in Utah.
+KTLA’s sister station KTVX reports.

 The woman, identified as Margrett O’Neill of Salt Lake City, was attempting to scale Raven Falls near Indian Canyon in northeastern Utah on Sunday with two other climbers, according to the Duchesne County Sheriff’s Office.